penx/graphql-server-example/README.md

 - `yarn link @apollographql/graphql-playground-html`
 - `yarn start`

-You should now be able to navigate to http://localhost:4000/graphql and see graphql playground load - inspect source and you should see the scripts and styles in the head are now loading from localhost rather than the CDN.
+You should now be able to navigate to http://localhost:4000/graphql and see GraphQL playground load - inspect source and you should see the scripts and styles in the head are now loading from localhost rather than the CDN.